compulim/react-augmentation/README.md

 </body>
 ```

-To support pipe operator, you need to wrap your app in `<PipeProvider>`, or wrap the common ancestor of `<Inlet>` and `<Outlet>` component.
-This is required because pipe operator is implemented using React context.
+Similar to Redux `<Provider>`, which use React context intensively.
+To support pipe operator, you need to wrap your one of the common ancestor of `<Inlet>` and `<Outlet>` component, with `<PipeProvider>`.
+Usually, you will wrap the topmost layer of your app.

 ## Persistence of vision

 ### How it works?

-When the content of `<PersistenceOfVision>` is emptied, they will be persisted.
+Reviving an unmounted element temporarily for animation.
+The revived element is a frozen shallow copy.
+It is designed to be non-deterministic to demote its usage for extended time.

 #### Your code